-In a challenging political situation, net sales in DKSH's largest country, Thailand, remained broadly flat at constant exchange rates when compared to previous year.
-The Greater China region as well as the region Malaysia/Singapore grew at a mid-single-digit rate.
+In a challenging market situation, net sales in DKSH's largest country, Thailand, increased single digit when compared to previous year.
+The Greater China region grew at a mid-single-digit rate, while net sales in the region Malaysia/Singapore declined due to DKSH terminating relationships with one larger client in Malaysia.
 Growth in the rest of Asia Pacific on average was double-digit where DKSH is well positioned in frontier markets like Vietnam, Myanmar, Cambodia and Laos.
-These markets are fastgrowing and continued strategic investments took place in 2015 to provide additional capacities for offering market entry support to new and existing clients.
 The solid Group net sales growth in challenging market conditions is as well attributable to the broad presence of DKSH with regards to markets, industries and services.